• Skip to main content

 Photo: Thamara Groenleer, Wikimedia Commons

 Additionally, fungi contribute to the development of entirely new textile materials.
 Mycelium, the underground network of fungi, is used to create sustainable and biodegradable alternatives to leather and other textiles.
 These materials have become increasingly popular in sustainable design and production.
-In addition, some fungi contain natural pigments that can be used for more environmentally friendly dyeing of textiles, where, for example, leather fungi can produce shades of brown, yellow or orange.
+In addition, some fungi, particularly mushrooms, contain pigments that can produce vibrant colours when applied to textiles via natural dyeing.
+For example, leather fungi can create shades of brown, yellow or orange.

 Fungi also play an important role in the life cycle of textiles through biodegradation.
 Natural fabrics such as cotton and wool can be decomposed by fungi, which is valuable in circular systems where textile waste is recycled and returned to nature.
 In addition, researchers are exploring how fungal enzymes can be used to treat textiles and give them properties such as increased durability or water repellency without using chemicals.